jrcichra/HeroesofEternalWarfare/README.md

 Sorry, but at this time there is not yet anything to install.
 Please continue to check back for more updates.

 ## Contributing
 If you would like to contribute to this project, too bad!
 We are not accepting new contributors at the moment.
 If you REALLY want to help us, contact [Feliks Montez](mailto:feliks.montez@gmail.com) and we will consider adding you as a contributor.

+## Team Advice
+> "Now is the most time you'll ever have
+> to work toward your goals.
+Don't put them
+> off until you have more time.
+You will
+> never have more time."
+> - *Feliks Montez*